AdamCiuris/Selenium_Tweet_Scraper/readme.md

 <h3>Introduction</h3>

-This is a twitter tweet scraper that uses selenium.
+This is a twitter tweet scraper that uses Selenium.
 There are better ways to scrape twitter, but I am using this to learn Selenium as I will need it for testing and content not available through an API.

 If you're looking to scrape twitter you would be better served making a curl request through their API.